-It’s made by Microsoft but it’s not included with Office 365.
-However, it integrates deeply with the apps in Office 365.
+It’s made by Microsoft but it’s not included with Microsoft 365.
+However, it integrates deeply with the apps in Microsoft 365.
 No business productivity system is complete without it.
 Guessed the right answer yet?
 A CRM system.

 What is a CRM system?

 CRM stands for Customer Relationship Management.
 There are many good CRM options for individuals and very small companies — like Zoho and Insightly — and larger versions such as Salesforce.com for larger companies.
 Microsoft’s excellent version is called Dynamics CRM — and it adds itself right to the Microsoft 365 portal.
 While all these CRM options will integrate or synchronize with your Microsoft 365 apps, you subscribe to your CRM system separately.